Atmosea's sustainability journey

 Wetsuit production is currently a sticking point when it comes to achieving our goals.
 Ideally, our next range would be released in Yulex, as from all of our research, it seems to be the only alternative that truly is a better choice than petroleum-based neoprene.
 Achieving this however, is proving to be quite difficult.
 Currently there is only one factory in the world who manufactures wetsuits in Yulex, they have a production waitlist that extends out to 2023 and have huge minimum order quantities of 600 pieces per suit, per colour!!
 Numbers to us, which defy the notion of trying to produce a good in sustainable quantities.

-All that being said, stick with us and we will be aiming to release an epic, Yulex steamer in the future.
+All that being said, stick with us and we will be aiming to release an epic, Yulex range in the future.
 But we need to know, as mentioned, to meet our goal we would need to purchase 600 suits in one colour and style.
 As a small company, this is a big risk for us.
-We would like to ask; would you purchase a steamer from us?

 Partnered for positive change